 - The Danny Phantom episode "Control Freaks" showed that Sam's grandmother was this.

 - I Got A Rocket: Ma Duckie, as seen when Vinnie, Rocket and Gabby end up back in the 50s in "I Got a Remote".

-- Greg, Steven's dad in Steven Universe is currently a pudgy, balding man with a scruffy beard, but "Story for Steven" shows that he was actually pretty attractive when he was younger.
+- Greg, Steven's dad in Steven Universe is currently a pudgy, balding man with a scruffy beard, but "Story for Steven" shows that he had almost literal rock star good looks when he was younger.